NieneB/InternshipReport/index.md

 In this research, web geo-visualization is explored through a case study in the field of cultural heritage [CH].

 Geospatial data and geo information systems provide big relevance for the field of cultural heritage conservation purposes.
 Safeguarding and exploiting CH is high on the agenda and includes the use of digital management systems.
 Before this was a hand-made task, but with the growing computer science there are new ways for the digital preservation, innovation and updating cultural heritage data.
 More and more central and local authorities responsible for cultural heritage use GIS as one of the main infrastructure components when digitalizing CH data.
-GIS systems provide a few possibilities, first, digitalizing CH data in a GIS system preserves the data, by presenting the digital records in the form of focusing on its relation to place.
+GIS systems provide a few possibilities; first, digitalizing CH data in a GIS system preserves the data, by presenting the digital records in the form of focusing on its relation to place.
 Geographical information systems have proved their potential to present and exploit cultural heritage data.
 Second, such a system can be used for research aims.
 Implementing analysis on the spatial correlation and relations of different datasets and enrich the knowledge already existing.
 (Droj, 2010; Karavia & Georgopoulos, 2013; Lai, Luo, & Zhang, 2012; Meyer et al., 2007) Lastly, by enriching current datasets by linking it in space and time to other datasets, which do not contain exact location data but do contain a sense of place in the thematic data description.
-Assumption is that the place referred to in historical documents, probably refer to the identical real-world place if they are related in name.
-(Deal, 2014; Droj, 2010;Meyer, Grussenmeyer, Perrin, Durand, & Drap, 2007; Petrescu, 2007)
+Assumption is that the place referred to in historical documents probably refer to the identical real-world place if they are related in name.
+(Deal, 2014; Droj, 2010; Meyer, Grussenmeyer, Perrin, Durand, & Drap, 2007; Petrescu, 2007)

 For cultural heritage data, the issue of the representation of the results of inventories in mapping systems and updating and maintaining the data, remains open.
 Web-mapping applications can be used to make open access-easy to use formats, for the assessment and promotion of heritage data.
 Web-mapping is a suitable tool for visualizing and updating geo heritage data.
 In general, much of the spatial data being created and shared is strongly visual in nature, including photographs, video, maps and art (Elwood, 2011;  Martin, Reynard, Pellitero Ondicol, & Ghiraldi, 2014)